Program Details

 This is an approved education program by the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
 Graduates of this program may apply to receive the additional designation of RSSW (Registered Social Service Worker).
 Extra fees may apply.

-Over the course of three semesters, you will learn how to work with urban-centred, diverse communities across a range of issues such as: poverty, housing, food justice, immigration and settlement.
-You will develop the skills you need to be responsive to their needs as they change and evolve.
+In this accelerated program stream, you will learn to work with urban-centred, diverse communities across a range of issues, including poverty, housing, food justice, immigration and settlement.
+You will also learn how to be responsive to community needs as they change and evolve.

 Key Skills Taught in the Community Worker (Accelerated) Program